-As of December 31, 2015, we owned or held interests in 27 consolidated and five unconsolidated commercial office buildings encompassing approximately 21.0 million rentable square feet and approximately 3.0 million rentable square feet, respectively, for a total of approximately 24.0 million rentable square feet, located primarily in midtown Manhattan.
+As of December 31, 2016, we owned or held interests in 24 consolidated commercial office buildings encompassing approximately 16.1 million rentable square feet and seven unconsolidated commercial office buildings encompassing approximately 6.6 million rentable square feet located primarily in midtown Manhattan.
 Many of these buildings include some amount of retail space on the lower floors, as well as basement/storage space.
-As of December 31, 2015, our portfolio also included ownership interests in 26 consolidated and three unconsolidated commercial office buildings encompassing approximately 4.2 million rentable square feet and approximately 0.7 million rentable square feet, respectively, located in Brooklyn, Long Island, Westchester County, Connecticut and New Jersey.
+As of December 31, 2016, our portfolio also included ownership interests in 25 consolidated commercial office buildings encompassing approximately 4.1 million rentable square feet and two unconsolidated commercial office buildings encompassing approximately 640,000 rentable square feet located in Brooklyn, Long Island, Westchester County, Connecticut and New Jersey.
 We refer to these buildings as our Suburban properties.
 Some of these buildings also include a small amount of retail space on the lower floors, as well as basement/storage space.

-As of December 31, 2015, we also owned investments in 19 prime retail properties encompassing approximately 808,963 square feet, nine buildings in some stage of development or redevelopment encompassing approximately 1,996,417 square feet, four residential buildings encompassing 3,882 units (encompassing approximately 3,022,622 square feet) and two land interests under building improvements that are leased to a third party, encompassing approximately 783,530 square feet.
-In addition, we manage one office building owned by a third party encompassing approximately 336,000 square feet and held debt and preferred equity investments with a book value of \$1.7 billion.
+As of December 31, 2016, we also owned investments in 20 prime retail properties encompassing approximately 818,063 square feet, eight buildings in some stage of development or redevelopment encompassing approximately 814,149 square feet, 21 residential buildings encompassing 4,209 units (approximately 3,719,869 square feet) and two land interests under building improvements that are leased to a third party, encompassing approximately 203,456 square feet.
+In addition, we manage one office building owned by a third party encompassing approximately 336,000 square feet and held debt and preferred equity investments with a book value of \$2.0 billion including \$0.3 billion of investments recorded in balance sheet line items other than the Debt and Preferred Equity Investments line item.

-The following tables set forth certain information with respect to each of the Manhattan and Suburban office, prime retail, residential, development and redevelopment properties and land interest in the portfolio as of December 31, 2015:
+The following tables set forth certain information with respect to each of the Manhattan and Suburban office, prime retail, residential, development and redevelopment properties and land interest in the portfolio as of December 31, 2016: